Disability and flexible working – a new opportunity?

 In the second of his #O2Opinions series, David Cornwell, Head of Solutions at O2, investigates the complexities of working with a disability, and how flexible working has helped.

-Regardless of how else we remember 2020, I really hope that we look back at this year as the time when businesses embraced flexible and remote working as an effective, long-term workplace strategy.
+Regardless of how else we remember 2020, I really hope that we look back at this year as the time when businesses embraced flexible and remote working as an effective, long-term workplace strategy for a digital workplace

-Barely a year ago, meetings were very different.
+Barely a year ago, meetings were very different before the option of hybrid working.
 They were held in the office, or somewhere convenient for most attendees to get to, and you wrote off half a day in your diary.
 I always felt sorry for the person who couldn’t be there in person, who joined the meeting over a telephone line from home.
 They weren’t always able to see the slides that I could see, and their opinions were often sought as an afterthought.
 It was almost as if they weren’t there.

 A lot has changed.
-Applications like Microsoft Teams, Zoom and Skype for Business have shown that meetings can be conducted effectively, without the need for people to meet in person.
+Digital collaboration tools like Microsoft Teams, Zoom and Skype for Business have shown that meetings can be conducted effectively, without the need for people to meet in person.
 It has been hugely beneficial to my personal productivity, but when many of us return to our workplaces, it would be such a missed opportunity if we reverted to how we conducted meetings before.

 “From the start, I had great support from my immediate line management and the Senior Leadership Team.
 The stroke affected my right-hand side – my arm and hand.
 Losing my dominant hand was challenging, and my handwriting (now left-handed) was slow and difficult to understand.
 Even logging into a PC was a problem – you try pressing ctrl-alt-del one handed!
 IT didn’t get why I needed a light, touchscreen device, but the business stepped in (once I had investigated who could support me) and a device was sourced.”

 So it’s the combination of technology, policy & culture that’s important?